samyounger/samyounger.github.io/_posts/2017-07-12-rspec-learning.md

 I use [SimpleCov](https://github.com/colszowka/simplecov) to get code coverage information.

+In the gemfile :test group, include `gem simplecov`, and run bundle

 In the .rspec file include `--require simplecov`

 In the spec_helper file in Rspec.config code block, include the line